Get Started¶

 endpoint serves data.

-r = requests.get(f"{URL}/v0/grid/availability", headers=headers)
+r = requests.get(f"{URL}/v0/grid/availability", headers=HEADERS)

 print(f"HTTP Response Code: {r.status_code} {r.reason}")